davidjumble/The-Daily-Planet/README.md

-I Need to spend a good whack of time optimising this for mobile but the elements resize based on vote count so that's cool.
+I Need to spend a good whack of time optimising this for mobile but the elements resize based on vote count so that's cool

 also could do with an expanding post article input element